 Optional modules for the Specialism in Gender Studies

-To claim your specialism in Gender Studies you will choose 90CATS worth of modules (including a 30CATS dissertation) in this specialist area.
-The options currently available for the 2017/18 year which could be chosen for the Gender Studies specialism are listed below and are indicative of the type of module list which will be available in future years.
+To claim your specialism in Gender Studies you will choose 75CATS worth of modules, (including a 30CATS dissertation) in this specialist area.
+The options currently available for the 2017/18 year which could be chosen for the Gender Studies specialism, are listed below and are indicative of the type of module list which could be available in future years.

 - International Perspectives on Gender (15CATS)